 For general questions about the USC Global Scholar distinction, contact Academic Honors and Fellowships at firstname.lastname@example.org.

 Graduating seniors must apply during the spring semester of their final academic year in order to graduate with the distinction.
 May and August graduates apply in their final spring semester.
 December graduates apply after graduation.

 Final Deadline for Distinction and Prize Competition: February 11th, 2019

-After submitting an application, applicants should closely review emails from Academic Honors and Fellowships for notifications regarding status of distinction, follow-up for prize nominations, and collecting a medallion for Commencement at the beginning of May.
+After submitting an application, students should closely review emails from Academic Honors and Fellowships for notifications regarding status of distinction, follow-up for prize nominations, and instructions for receiving a medallion at the beginning of May.